Skip to content

 7. Run a practice round.
 Before the first real game, do one short practice round with no prizes.
 This answers every "how does this work?" question at once.

 8. Call numbers clearly and consistently.
 Speak slowly.
 Repeat each item twice.
-Digital bingo handles this automatically.
+Digital bingo handles this automatically — the free bingo caller draws and announces every number, with a fullscreen flashboard for the room.

 9. Verify wins before awarding prizes.
 Ask the winner to read back their card or have the platform confirm.
 This prevents disputes.